Games & Quizzes

 /ˈrēdiNG/

 Things you read (book, magazines and web pages).
 Text you are understanding or reading to others.
-To understand something about a situation.
+To look at and comprehend the meaning of a text.

 /ˈkristl/